AdaCore/training_material/courses/ada_essentials/273_subprogram_contracts/88-subprogram_contracts.lab.rst

 * Requirements

-   - Queue type must be private
+  - Queue operations should always work if called correctly

-   - Main program should verify pre-condition failure(s)
+    - Preconditions will prevent :ada:`Push` and :ada:`Pop` from being called incorrectly
     - At least one pre-condition should raise something other than assertion error

   - Post-condition should ensure queue is correctly ordered

 * Goals